 Some of our PDFs that are not essential to providing our services were published before 23 September 2018.
 The accessibility regulations do not require us to fix PDFs or other documents published before then.

 We are working hard to make sure any new PDFs or Word documents we publish will meet accessibility standards.
 Some PDFs on our website, that came from other sources generated and owned by our partners and stakeholders, may not yet be fully accessible.
-When we identify a document that does meet accessibility guidelines, we will offer a clearly labelled accessible version as quickly as we can.
+When we identify a document that does not meet accessibility guidelines, we will offer a clearly labelled accessible version as quickly as we can.
 This includes PDFs or other websites that we link to from https://www.apccs.police.uk/, and links to other resources within those PDFs or sites which are not under our control.

 If you identify a document that is not accessible, or you need information in an alternative format such as braille or a language other than English please contact the Communications Management Team on firstname.lastname@example.org